amruthkumarp/Data_analysis-in-genomics-and-transcriptomics/README.md

-# README — Multi-Omics Data Analysis Codes
+# README —  Data Analysis Codes
 ---
 **Purpose:**
 This repository contains only the **code and commands** for multiple omics pipelines.